vim-autoformat/vim-autoformat/README.markdown

 ```

 If you don't want to format the entire buffer, you can alternatively format visually selected code with `gq`.
-However, some formatprograms will behave a bit weird then, because they need the context of a piece of code.
+However, some formatprograms will behave a bit weird this way, because they need the context of a piece of code.
 For more ways to perform autoformatting type `:help gq`.

 Default formatprograms